jlouis/etorrent/documentation/utp.todo.md

 ### "Real" TODO:

-* Rework the fill_window loop by considering nagling first and keeping a queue:new() with binary packets.
-Use the queue to fill packets inflight and then finally consider if the last element of the queue should be nagled or not (consider packet size for this).
-(The second step of this should only need ProcessInfo and remaining bytes + the queue).
-** First, fill the nagle packet up based on the procinfo modules queue.

-* Have a separate loop fold over the queue and then write out packets.

 * Try to transfer data on the UTP socket, don't close the socket again.
 * Move lots of data, testing the window code as it is right now.
 * Window alterations